4.10.9 Workpaper System and Case File Assembly

 2. Workpapers should be prepared using appropriate cross-referencing as follows:

 1. Examiners should use the "Workpaper Reference" column on the administrative or issue lead sheet to point to the supporting workpaper(s).
-The supporting workpaper(s) contain the documentation to explain the work performed.
+The supporting workpaper(s) must contain the documentation to explain the work performed.

 2. It is not necessary to cross-reference all supporting workpapers to the lead sheet, however, supporting workpapers should be cross-referenced to each other when necessary to document the audit trail.